-The Company had warrants outstanding for the purchase of 29,166 and 36,666 shares of the Company's common stock at March 31, 2022 and December 31, 2021, respectively.
+The Company had warrants outstanding for the purchase of 29,166 and 36,666 shares of the Company's common stock at June 30, 2022 and December 31, 2021, respectively.
 These warrants were assumed in the Merger and were issued by Aerpio in October 2019, for the purchase of 40,000 shares (after taking into account the Reverse Stock Split) of the Company's common stock at an exercise price of \$7.29 per share (after taking into account the Reverse Stock Split).
 These warrants were fully vested as of the date of the Merger and expire on October 24, 2024.
-During the three months ended March 31, 2022, 7,500 warrants were exercised.
+During the three and six months ended June 30, 2022, zero and 7,500 warrants were exercised.
 At the grant date, the fair value of these awards was determined using a Black-Scholes option pricing model.

 The number of shares and the exercise price shall be adjusted for standard anti-dilution events such as stock splits, combinations, reorganizations, or issue shares as part of a stock dividend.
-The warrants meet the criteria to be classified within stockholders' equity (deficit).
+The warrants meet the criteria to be classified within stockholders' equity.

-10. Employee Stock Purchase Plan
+11. Employee Stock Purchase Plan

 On August 17, 2021, a special meeting of the Company's stockholders was held to approve the Merger and related matters, at which the Company's stockholders considered and approved the Company's 2021 Employee Stock Purchase Plan (the "2021 ESPP").
 Upon approval of the 2021 ESPP by the stockholders, Aerpio's Amended and Restated 2017 Employee Stock Purchase Plan terminated.
 An aggregate of 310,617 shares of common stock (after taking into account the Reverse Stock Split) have been reserved and are available for issuance under the 2021 ESPP.
-The number of shares of common stock available for issuance under the 2021 ESPP will be increased on the first day of each fiscal year beginning with the 2022 fiscal year in an amount equal to the least of (i) 310,617 shares of common stock (after taking into account the Reverse Stock Split), (ii) one percent (1%) of the outstanding shares of all classes of common stock on the last day of the immediately preceding fiscal year, or (iii) an amount to be determined by the Board or its designated committee no later than the last day of the immediately preceding fiscal year.
+The number of shares of common stock available for issuance under the 2021 ESPP will be increased on the first day of each fiscal year beginning with the 2022 fiscal year in an amount equal to the least of (i) 310,617 shares of common stock (after taking into account the Reverse Stock Split), (ii) one percent (1%) of the outstanding shares of all classes of common stock on the last day of the immediately preceding fiscal year, or (iii) an amount to be determined by the board of directors or its designated committee no later than the last day of the immediately preceding fiscal year.
 Shares of common stock issuable under the 2021 ESPP will be authorized, but unissued, or reacquired shares of common stock.
 If the Company's capital structure changes because of a stock dividend, stock split or similar event, the number of shares that can be issued under the 2021 ESPP will be appropriately adjusted.
-No shares were acquired under the 2021 ESPP during the three months ended March 31, 2022.
+The Company opened enrollment into the ESPP in May 2022.

+No shares under the 2021 ESPP are outstanding at June 30, 2022.
 As a result of the evergreen increase described above, a total of 208,946 shares were added to the 2021 ESPP on January 1, 2022.

-11. Income Taxes
+12. Income Taxes

-The Company did not record a current or deferred income tax expense or benefit for the three months ended March 31, 2022 due to the Company's net losses and continues to maintain a full valuation allowance.
+The Company recorded income tax expense of \$9,000 and \$2,000 for the three and six months ended June 30, 2022 and 2021, respectively.
+The Company's continues to maintain a full valuation allowance.

-12. Commitments and Contingencies
+13. Commitments and Contingencies